Potential new F1 teams: the most recent bids to join grand prix grid

 The series is soaring in popularity, team values are rising, and sponsors are clamouring.
 At the moment, getting a space on the F1 grid is like a golden ticket, and it’s proving just as difficult.

-Earlier this year racing’s governing body, the FIA, began accepting applications from prospective teams, but only one is still in the running.
+In 2023, racing’s governing body, the FIA, began accepting applications from prospective teams, but only was deemed worthy of a spot in the world championship.

-Andretti Autosport was judged the only team to meet the “stringent criteria” set out by the FIA and its bid has been approved.
-However, it has still got some way to go before getting the green light to join the grid, with Formula 1 — which holds the series’ commercial rights — also needing to give the go-ahead, which is far from certain.
+Andretti Autosport was judged the only team to meet the “stringent criteria” set out by the FIA and its bid was initially approved.
+However, the American outfit soon saw its F1 dream shattered as Formula 1 — which holds the series’ commercial rights — did not give the bid the go-ahead, stating that the team “would not bring value” to the championship.

-Three other teams are known to have put in bids: Hitech GP, Rodin Carlin and LKY SUNZ, and have been told that they were unsuccessful.
+Three other teams are known to have put in bids: Hitech GP, Rodin Carlin and LKY SUNZ, and all were told that they had been unsuccessful.

 Related article

-Among the FIA’s criteria were that teams had to pay a $200m (£164m) entry fee and also bring “long-term value” to F1.
+Among the FIA’s criteria were that teams had to pay a $200m (£164m) entry fee — meant to compensate teams for having to share future prize money with an additional entrant — and also bring “long-term value” to F1.
 This included evidence of real racing experience, technical expertise, the identity of shareholders and details of facilities and engineering resources.
 They must also demonstrate how they would bring “positive societal impact” and achieve F1’s net-zero CO2 target by 2030.

-Here are the details of all applicants that were hoping to become the first new F1 constructors since the arrival of Haas in 2016.
+Here are the details of all applicants who were hoping to become the first new F1 constructors since the arrival of Haas in 2016 — only one of which has been successful.

 Andretti Cadillac F1 entry